 Bancassurance.
 Akbank sells the products of AKSigorta Insurance Company and AvivaSA Pensions and Life Insurance Company, both of which are among the leading companies in their respective sectors.
-Akbank's growth in bancassurance in recent years continued in 2019 mainly as a result of the diversified product offering for clients and efficient use of distribution channels.
-More than 2 million active customers had chosen Akbank for nearly 3.5 million active insurance and Private Pension System (BES) products as at 31 December 2019.
-Approximately 2 million active customers had chosen Akbank for nearly 3.3 million active insurance and Private Pension System (BES) products as at 31 March 2020.
+Akbank's growth in bancassurance in recent years continued in 2020 mainly as a result of the diversified product offering for clients and efficient use of distribution channels.
+More than 1.9 million active customers had chosen Akbank for nearly 3.3 million active insurance and Private Pension System (BES) products as at 31 March 2021.